 - White Gold: Recommended by noted author and woodcarving instructor Everett Ellenwood, this is an excellent choice for all carving tools. - Made in USA

-- Veritas Honing Compound: Primarily aluminum oxide admixed with other fine abrasives by the Canadian toolmaker Veritas.- Made in USA
+- Veritas Honing Compound (Green): Primarily aluminum oxide admixed with other fine abrasives by the Canadian toolmaker Veritas.- Made in USA

 The Stropping Board (above) was made to allow customers to try our stropping materials.
 A cleat (narrow strip of wood) attached to the bottom of the board catches on the far side of a workbench to hold it in place.
 This is device is easily fabricated and need only be large enough to hold a single strop.